 Back pain can prevent you from getting a good night’s sleep, going to work, engaging in everyday activities, and participating in hobbies that you enjoy.
 But while living with back pain can be uncomfortable and frustrating, it is a condition that can often be treated without surgery.

 Many people experience occasional back pain because of overuse or everyday wear and tear.
 For some people, however, back pain is a frequent occurrence that lasts longer than a few days.
 Chronic back pain can result from overuse; injuries, however, are the most common cause of back pain and often are the result of an accident, sports mishap, or work-related activity.

 Other factors that may make you more susceptible to chronic back pain include:

 - Sedentary work

-“Folks with occupations that require repetitive lifting or bending will have a higher likelihood of developing chronic pain issues with their backs,” says Dr. Dalton.
+- Lifting or pulling heavy objects: “Folks with occupations that require repetitive lifting or bending will have a higher likelihood of developing chronic pain issues with their backs,” Dr. Dalton says.